Family history FAQ

 Where can I find electoral rolls?

-The Victorian electoral rolls are available on microfiche in the Family History & Newspaper Room for the years 1856/57, 1899 and 1903–2008 (not published every year).
+The Victorian electoral rolls are available on microfiche in the Helen Macpherson Smith Trust Family History Reading Room for the years 1856/57, 1899 and 1903–2008 (not published every year).
 The Australian Electoral Commission stopped releasing electoral rolls on microfiche in 2008.